boon4681/mcb-grammar/frontend/flow-controls.md

 ## if Expressions

-In MCB `if` is an expression allows you to run your branches of code on conditions, it returns a value.
+In MCB `if` is an expression allows you to run your branch of code on conditions, it returns a value.